nata-kab/rp-4-iter/README.md

 ## Comment

-During this exercise, I built the components as I would write them while working on a large project.
+During this exercise, I built the components as I would write them while working on a large project.<br/>
-Due to the lack of specific guidelines, I made the most responsive components so that they look good on as many devices as possible.
+Due to the lack of specific guidelines, I created components as responsive as possible so that they look good on as many devices as possible.

 ## Project structure